bhoward/focsipedia/docs/fp/intro.md

 if $N$ is an odd integer.

 A function can have more than one parameter.
-For example, we might define a function with prototype `int index(String str, String sub)`.
+For example, we might define a function with signature `int index(String str, String sub)`.
 If $s$ and $t$ are strings, then $\textit{index}(s,t)$ would be the _int_ that is the value of the function at the ordered pair
 $(s,t)$.
 We see that the domain of _index_ is the cross product